pmaillot/X32-Behringer/README.md

 ## How do I get set up? ##

-The tools are generally simple C programs, static linked applications; some are just command line tools, others (to come on this git repo) are Windows applications using Windows MSC, or GTK3 for some of them.
+The tools are generally simple C programs, static linked applications;

+Source code is set for 4-space tabs in Eclipse.
+Some utilities are just command line tools, others (to come on this git repo) are Windows applications using Windows MSC, or GTK3 for some of them.

 ### Contribution guidelines ###